-This phone case usually cost between $2 and $7 a piece.
+This phone case usually costs between $2 and $7 per piece.
 Generally, the average cost of getting a product sample to turn up at your doorstep is $50.
 Three samples should do a thorough verification of your chosen product’s quality.

 3. Inventory – $1,317